-It is not uncommon in today’s world to hear about labor strikes happening all over.
+It is not uncommon in today’s world to hear about labour strikes happening all over.
 Unfair pay, long hours, twisted wage gaps, and more can cause a group of workers to simply refuse their jobs and go on ‘strike’.

-The world’s first recorded labor strike occurred in ancient Egypt, in 1152 B.C.
+The world’s first recorded labour strike occurred in ancient Egypt, in 1152 B.C.
 The strike was recorded under the rule of Pharaoh Ramses III, during the coming of the iron age in Egypt.
 Artisans at the time were working on the tombs in the Valley of the Kings.

 The workers' demands at the time were not as technical as the sort of demands we may hear of today.
-Where today it is not uncommon for workers to demand things like higher wages, the laborers during the first recorded strike were exasperated due to delays, and quite simply, hunger.
+Where today it is not uncommon for workers to demand things like higher wages, the labourers during the first recorded strike were exasperated due to delays, and quite simply, hunger.

-Exhaustion set in for the laborers of Ramses III that was brought on by delays in their supplies.
+Exhaustion set in for the labourers of Ramses III that was brought on by delays in their supplies.
 Just like that, the workers laid down their tools, walked off the job, and refused to continue their work until their demands were met.

 The lack of wheat rations was the main issue of their strike, and they even went so far as to write letters to village leaders explaining their grievances, and simply stating that they were hungry, supplies were not delivered on time, and they couldn’t work under the conditions that continued to plague them, even causing them to buy their own wheat simply so they wouldn’t starve.